The Complexity of Matching Games: A Survey

 As merging pools of national KEPs could lead to even more patients being treated, {\it international} KEPs are now starting to be formed.
-The problem now is not just to treat many patients, but to do so in such a way that each country believes they are being treated fairly.
-That is, that they are better off being members of the collaboration than they would be if they withdrew and ran a KEP on their own.
-Thus we must focus on the \emph{stability} of international KEPs.
+The problem now is not just to treat many patients, but to do so in such a way that each country believes they are being treated fairly. {If some countries receive fewer kidneys than they could receive by forming a smaller international KEP or by running their own KEP again, then the international KEP may fall apart.} Thus we must focus on the \emph{stability} of international KEPs.

-Klimentova et al.~\cite{KNPV20} introduced a credit system to ensure stability of international KEPs.
+\shortciteA{KNPV20} introduced a credit system to ensure stability of international KEPs.
 In their model, the number of kidney transplants for a country~$i$ is specified by a ``fair'' target number for~$i$.
 The differences between the actual number of transplants for $i$ and this target number is given as credits for~$i$ in the next round.
-Simulations using their model have also been performed, with different parameters, by Bir\'o et al.~\cite{BGKPPV20} and later by Benedek et al.~\cite{BBKP22}.
-One of the central considerations in this model is to decide what target numbers are fair.
-By modelling an international KEP as a partitioned matching game~\cite{BKPP19}, in which each country is a player, we can use solution concepts from Cooperative Game Theory for finding fair target allocations, as we will explain in more detail in Section~\ref{s-mg}.
+Simulations using their model have also been performed, with different parameters, by \shortciteA{BGKPPV20}, and {for international KEPs with pairwise exchanges only, but with a larger number of countries than the two previous studies,} by \shortciteA{BBKP22}.
+One of the central considerations in this model is to decide what target numbers are fair. {\shortciteA{BKPP19} modelled an international KEP with pairwise exchanges only} as a partitioned matching game, in which each country is a player. {This makes it possible to} use solution concepts from Cooperative Game Theory for finding fair target allocations. {W}e will explain {this} in more detail in Section~\ref{s-mg}.